 I’ve seen a lot of cases where an email copy has destroyed a cold email campaign’s deliverability.
 The scenario usually goes like this.
 A cold email sender writes an email copy, unintentionally riddled with SPAM words.
 They purchase an email list online and using an email address that hadn’t been properly warmed up, they click ‘Send’.
 And thus they are in trouble.

-To prevent such a situation from happening, our crew tries to educate users on the technical sending settings, the danger of buying an email list or the use of SPAM triggering words.
-The last one is pretty tricky, so Julia, our Head of Support, asked me to write an article, enlisting SPAM words.
+To prevent such a situation from happening, Woodpecker crew tries to educate users on the technical sending settings, the danger of buying an email list or the use of SPAM triggering words.

 How to tell if your emails are going to SPAM?

 Let’s start with a few words on how SPAM filters actually work.
 They are similar to the security control at the airport.
 Every email before being delivered to addressee’s inbox, just like every traveler before the flight, must go through a safety check.

 If everything is ok, a SPAM filter gives the email a green light to reach its destination.
 If the email looks suspicious to the spam filters, it is flagged as spam and is further directed to a spam folder or sometimes may get bounced.